 … While he was in Mecca he faced Syria in prayer, and when he prayed, he prayed between the southern corner and the black stone, putting the Ka‘ba between himself and Syria… (The Life of Muhammad ﷺ: A Translation of Ishaq’s Sirat Rasul Allah, with introduction and notes by Alfred Guillaume [Oxford University Press, Karachi, tenth impression 1995], p.
 135)

-It is true the Qur’an never established Jerusalem as the qibla in the first place.
+The Qur’an never established Jerusalem as the qibla in the first place.
 In fact, one of the “talking points” meant to diminish the importance of Jerusalem to Muslims is that the city is never explicitly mentioned in the Qur’an.

 We know Muhammad’s ﷺ preference was to pray facing Mecca (2:144).